Archives

 Current digital subscribers have free access to 2 years of the Corvallis Gazette-Times archives.

-Major events that happened around the world on this day in history.
+In 2014, Jaromir Jagr becomes the seventh player to score 700 NHL goals during New Jersey Devils’ 6-1 victory over the New York Islanders.

+In 2013, Benedict XVI became the first pope in 600 years to resign, ending an eight-year pontificate, and more events that happened on this da…

-Here are some of the notable people celebrating birthdays today, including Big Boi, Harry Styles, Jason Isbell, Lisa Marie Presley, Ronda Rous…
+Here are some of the notable people celebrating birthdays today, including Bernadette Peters, Gilbert Gottfried, Jason Aldean, John Turturro, …

+Also on this day in 2020 NATO envoys held emergency talks at the request of Turkey, a NATO member, and scores of migrants began converging on …

 Here are some of the top photos of the week, as selected by the Associated Press.